demisto/content/Packs/EDL/Integrations/EDL/README.md

 ### Access the Export Indicators Service by Instance Name (HTTPS) - For Cortex XSOAR 6.x only

+**Note**:
-**Note**: By default, the route is open without security hardening and might expose you to network risks.
+- By default, the route is open without security hardening and might expose you to network risks.
 Cortex XSOAR recommends that you use credentials to connect to the integration.
+- For Cortex XSOAR 8 and Cortex XSIAM, you can only access the Export Indicators Service using a third-party tool such as cURL.
+   - On a tenant, use https://ext-<cortex-xsoar-address\>/xsoar/instance/execute/\<instance-name\>

+     For example: curl -v -u user:pass https://ext-mytenant.paloaltonetworks.com/xsoar/instance/execute/edl_instance_01\?q\=type:ip
+   - On an engine, use http://\<engine-address\>:\<integration listen port\>/

+     For example: curl -v -u user:pass http://\<engine_address\>:\<listen_port\>/?n=50

 To access the Export Indicators service by instance name, make sure ***Instance execute external*** is enabled.